nelsonchung/SiriusRank/README.md

 - User registration and login with separate password storage
 - Teacher panel to upload grades for students
 - Student panel to view personal grades, total and average
+- Admin panel to view rankings
-- Manage classes and subjects; teachers select them when adding grades
+- Manage classes and subjects; teachers or admins can add them
+- Class and school ranking pages
 - SQLite database stored in `data.db`

 ## Usage